 “This course offers sweet ways to build relationships with our plant friends and our grief.
 Mara creates and holds such a loving and nourishing container in all of their courses.
 Every one of Mara's classes that I have attended has wrapped me in a warm, glowing hug.”

-— Hannah, Herbalism for Grief Support & Community End of Life Care Planning student
+Hannah, Herbalism for Grief Support participant

 “Mara’s Herbalism and Grief class was my first formal introduction into herbalism.
 I joined the group for the opportunity to have a grief container after a hard break up last fall.
 I was met with a wonderful group of people and a facilitator with an enormous skill set.
 Mara’s ability to join scholarship with community is truly like nothing else I’ve witnessed or been blessed to be a part of.
 Their passion for this work is so evident in every minute you spend with them.
 I walked away from this class with a working knowledge of the fundamentals of herbalist work as well as how it pertains to grief.
 I was so enamored by this course that I immediately signed up for their next available offering.
 Do yourself a favor and get into this class as soon as possible, you will not regret it!”